OGGM/oggm.github.io/_posts/2019-02-01-4th-workshop-announcement.md

 ### What is it ?

 The OGGM workshop is an annual, informal meeting for developers, users, and future users of the [OGGM](http://docs.oggm.org) model.
-For this fourth edition, as for the third edition, we open the event to any interested scientist (within the limits of our capacities!).
+Like last year, this 4th edition is open to any interested scientist (within the limits of our capacities!).

 ### Save the date

-**Monday 17th to Wednesday 19th June 2019 for the official part, and Thursday 20th to Friday 21st June 2019 for the optional part**.
+**Monday 17th to Wednesday 19th June 2019 for the workshop, and Thursday 20th to Friday 21st June 2019 for the trainings and coding sessions (optional)**.
 If you are coming from far away, you might plan one day before and/or after the workshop for travel.

 ### Location

-At [Hôtel les Mésanges](http://www.hotel-les-mesanges.com/), in the vicinity of Grenoble for the official part.
+At [Hôtel les Mésanges](http://www.hotel-les-mesanges.com/), in the vicinity of Grenoble for the workshop.
 The facilities include full board hotel rooms, seminar rooms, and a great view on the Vercors mountains.

-At [IGE lab](http://www.ige-grenoble.fr/), in the Saint-Martin d'Hères campus close to Grenoble for the optional part.
+At [IGE lab](http://www.ige-grenoble.fr/), in the Saint-Martin d'Hères campus close to Grenoble for the trainings.
 The facilities include only the seminar rooms.

 ### Agenda

-The official part of the workshop has two main objectives:
+The the first part of the workshop (17-19th of June) has two main objectives:

 1. **State of OGGM** : the first sessions will be spent with presentations from the participants about recent developments and results.